by Paul Romani (M.Ed.)

 Why It’s Essential to Ensure Healthy Eating in Schools

-As noted at the beginning of the BC School Food Guidelines, the Ministry’s goal is to increase students’ access to healthy food and to limit their access to unhealthy food.
+As noted at the beginning of the B.C.
+School Food Guidelines, the Ministry’s goal is to increase students’ access to healthy food and to limit their access to unhealthy food.

 As the Ministry states: